Mizzle-Software-Foundation/mizzle/README.md

-# Cmizzle
+# Mizzle
-the compiler/interpreter for the mizzle programming language.
+The compiler/interpreter for the mizzle programming language.
+Mizzle.
+Drizzle now.
+Thunder later.

+# Info
+Mizzle is not complete.
+The dev guide is being worked on.
+Stay tuned for more mizzle.

+# Rain
+Rain is the standard library for mizzle.
+Use the library with this syntax:
+`rain with io`
+Then you can use the output method:
+`rain.output("hi!")`